bjornmeansbear/contemporary.ookb.co/ContemporaryLaunchTweaks.md

 - Build out NEWS page from deana's text

 ## Mobile
-- Skinny layout is totally whack… otherwise most things are working correctly… better investigate options for correcting this.
-- Menu/Nav drop down button disappears — why?
 - At ipad/tablet screen width the navbar goes to 2 lines and hides somethings… resolve this as well.

 ## Bios
 - Figure out what to do about text overflowing edges of pages…
-- Also, what to do in Mobile?

 ===========